+Some cats may be more prone to experiencing frustration than others.
+It is difficult to predict exactly how a cat will behave in a new home.
+You may find your new cat is perfectly fine, or equally he or she may struggle.
 What you may think of as a stress-free situation could still frustrate your cat.
 Your cat’s frustrated body language signs will vary depending on the situation they’re in, but there are some things you can look out for to help you better understand how your cat is feeling.

-Take a look at our video on understanding cat body language.
+Take a look at our video on understanding cat body language:

 - Your cat may seem very alert, on-edge or jumpy.
 Their energy levels are likely to be high which is the body’s way of helping them to acquire the thing they need or prepare them to fight in order to stop something unpleasant from happening.

 - Your cat may be very vocal, persistent, active and appear quite ‘frantic’.

 - Your cat may be destructive e.g. scratching furniture, biting objects or knocking things over or off tables and shelves.

 - Your cat may also behave aggressively, either directed towards the thing causing the frustration (e.g. when a person strokes them too much, they might swipe or bite) or redirected to something else because the actual trigger for the frustration is out of reach (e.g. when your cat looks through a window and sees an intruder cat in the garden, but can’t reach the intruder so instead swipes at a person who happens to be nearby).

 - Your cat may move their head or body away from you.